Renee Griffin

 Renee Griffin is an American actress.

 Career

 Griffin was a regular cast member on the ABC soap Port Charles, playing the part of Danielle Ashley from 1997 to 1998.
 In 2001, she appeared on the TV series Black Scorpion as the villain Aerobicide.

 Griffin is best known for her role as Lanie in the cult favorite stoner film, The Stoned Age (1994), and as Angel who was decapitated in the 1991 action movie Showdown in Little Tokyo.

-Renee has guest-starred on High Tide, Dangerous Women, Eye on L.A., and on CSI: Crime Scene Investigation.
+Griffin has guest-starred on High Tide, Dangerous Women, Eye on L.A., and on CSI: Crime Scene Investigation.

+Personal life

+Griffin has been married to actor James Marshall since 8 May 1998.
+They have one child.

+In her spare time, she is a naturopath and runs an online store called Bee Beautiful Bee which supplies skin care products.